The second we got our farm, natural chicken keeping became a priority.

 Every time I hear about a new owner who loses their flock to a formidable predator, I feel terrible for them.

-There’s nothing more heartbreaking than working hard to raise a natural, healthy chicken flock only to have it ripped apart in one night by a raccoon.
+There’s nothing more heartbreaking than working hard raising chickens in a natural, healthy chicken flock only to have it ripped apart in one night by raccoons or coyotes.
+Foxes and hawks are also fairly common.

 I’ve found that a lot of new chicken owners don’t realize just how crafty predators can be, and how much energy they’ll exert to get a free dinner.